-In addition to responding to the prompts above, all applicants are required to submit a current, signed W-9 form upon application submission.
+In addition to responding to the prompts above, organizations are required to submit:

+- A financial statement from the last completed fiscal year demonstrating an allowable income figure, expenses, and having operated for at least one full fiscal year.
+(Example: Profit & Loss Financial Statement).
+Financial statements are not required from Independent Artists - A current, signed W-9 form upon application submission.
 The address on the W-9 form must match the address entered in SmartSimple, both on the application form and under the SmartSimple account profile.
 If awarded, grant funds will be made payable to the person or entity indicated on the W-9 and sent to the address listed in the form.